Pdamian96/osuAPWorldPrivate/README.md

 Not "osu/" at root, not files at root.
 Keep filename lowercase: "osu.apworld"

 **Sleep Limit**:
-Default builder pace is ~55 rpm and capped at 60.
+Default builder is faster than the 60rpm recommended limit.
 If you still see 429s, increase "--sleep"

 ---